-There were two parent mentor trainings-one in December 2007 and one in December 2008.

-- Many parent mentors realized, after the fact, that there were many additional steps that they needed to implement to get children enrolled in ECE programs (i.e., according to some respondents, the parent mentoring-if done well-included calling ECE programs for families, assisting families in visiting ECE programs, following up on the status and availability of slots, etc.). - The complexity of the scholarship program was also hard to understand and then information about the requirements and policies/procedures had to trickle down from supervisors of all of the parent mentors, including new staff.
-Respondents noted that it would have been helpful to have more "booster" sessions for new (and old) staff and to clarify scholarship program policy changes.
+- Many respondents reported that they believed that some parents were not as involved in parent mentoring, and did not want the parent mentor to come into their home and talk about parenting skills. - In parent focus groups, some parents reported that they did not realize that parent mentoring was part of the scholarship program. - Because of the lack of clarity about the parent mentors' role and the variety of ways and extent to which parent mentors could support parental decisionmaking in selection of an ECE program, parent mentor trainings reflected a wide range of possibilities.
+Some respondents reported the following: - While some parent mentors helped families call ECE programs and ask questions about available slots, many parent mentors were concerned about doing too much "hand-holding" to be true to the intent of the scholarship model. - The parent mentor trainings seemed to be either too vague, broad, or basic (e.g., "parent mentoring 101") for more experienced home visitors. - Many parent mentors realized, after the fact, that there were many additional steps that they needed to implement to get children enrolled in ECE programs (i.e., according to some respondents, the parent mentoring-if done well-included calling ECE programs for families, assisting families in visiting ECE programs, and following up on the status and availability of slots). - The complexity of the scholarship program was also hard to understand and then information about the requirements and policies/procedures had to trickle down from supervisors of all of the parent mentors, including new staff.
+Respondents noted that it would have been helpful to have more "booster" sessions for new (and old) staff and regular communication to clarify scholarship program policy changes.